sonsolyom/IteratorAndGenerators-Traversy/README.md

-# iterator
+# IteratorAndGenerators-Traversy
- Practice project for JS iterators
+ Practice project for JS iterators and generators.